 So if you are persuaded to consider a clerkship, what should you do next?

-- Read the “Judicial Clerkships Handbook” on the CDO’s Judicial Clerkship website.
+- Read the “Judicial Clerkships Handbook” on the Judicial Clerkships tab of the CDO Student Portal.

-- Email clerkship advisor Marka Belinfanti.
-Even if you do not know the type of clerkship in which you are interested, you can explore your options with her and get the process started.
+- Meet with clerkship advisor Aaron Campbell.
+Even if you do not know the type of clerkship in which you are interested, you can explore your options with himand get the process started.

-- Consult with faculty (your faculty advisor or any other faculty member with whom you have a rapport) and the CDO about the courts and judges to which you should consider applying.
+- Consult with members of the faculty clerkship committee (Professor Tobias, Suddarth and Walsh) and other faculty (your faculty advisor or any other faculty member with whom you have a rapport) about the courts and judges to which you should consider applying.

 - Review the OSCAR Applicant Prep Kit.